Contentful Personalization & Analytics

 allowedEventTypes No ['identify', 'page'] Event types allowed before consent is explicitly set

-trackEntryInteraction No { views: true, clicks: false, hovers: false } Automatic entry interaction tracking for OptimizedEntry elements
+trackEntryInteraction No { views: true, clicks: true, hovers: true } Automatic entry interaction tracking for OptimizedEntry elements

 cookie No { domain: undefined, expires: 365 } Anonymous ID cookie settings inherited from the Web SDK